-Point-of-care testing empowers clinicians to use effective, fast technology to aid their decision making at the “point-of-care” to improve patient health.
+Point-of-care test and treat empowers clinicians to use effective, fast technology to aid their decision making at the “point-of-care” to improve patient health.
 Pharmacy-based point-of-care testing utilizes CLIA-waived (Clinical Laboratory Improvement Amendments -waived) tests that offer near immediate results in non-laboratory settings.
-Pharmacists and pharmacies are increasingly offering this public health service to promote prevention, early detection, and disease management.
+Pharmacists are increasingly offering this public health service of test and treat to promote prevention, early detection, and disease management.

 Registered Providers Agreements (RPAs), allowing organizations to host their own trainings, are now available!
 For more information, reach us at email@example.com.

-- Practical, hands-on training in point-of-care testing in five (5) disease states
+- Practical, hands-on training in point-of-care testing and treatment in at least 12 disease states

 - 20 credit hours of ACPE-accredited continuing education